AgHHL/gHHL/README.md

   * Some useful lemmas about differential invariants and trace assertions

 ## cases
-  1. case of the cruise control system hhl/C.thy
+  1. case of the cruise control system <br>
+       hhl/C.thy
-  2. case of the Lunar lander
+  2. case of the Lunar lander <br>
        hhl/Lander2.thy
-  3. case of the scheduler
+  3. case of the scheduler <br>
        exthhl/combinep.thy